Service Level Agreement

 Problem Management

-Dealing in a structured manner with the bundling of Incidents and the proactive prevention of Problems.
+Dealing with the bundling of Incidents in a structured manner and proactively preventing Problems.

 Reporting

-Periodic reporting with an overview of the availability provided by the Service Provider and any relevant work performed under this SLA in that specific period.
+Periodic reporting with an overview of the availability offered by the Service Provider and any relevant work performed under this SLA during that period.

 Response Time